scandale-project/scandale/paper/paper.md

 \addcontentsline{toc}{section}{Abstract}
 \section*{Abstract}

 Establishing trusted, time-stamped records of system states in distributed environments presents a significant challenge for maintaining accountability and security.
 Organizations often struggle to produce non-repudiable proof that a specific check was performed or that a system was in a particular state at a precise moment in time.
 SCANDALE is a libre software solution designed to address this challenge by providing a robust backend architecture for collecting data from distributed probes and storing immutable proofs of those checks.
 Its core components include a high-performance HTTP API with real-time capabilities, an agent-based backend built on the Smart Python Agent Development Environment (SPADE) for scalable probe management, and a dedicated service for cryptographic timestamping in compliance with RFC 3161.
-The platform's primary value is its capacity to transform abstract operational data into concrete, non-repudiable evidence, providing a verifiable and cryptographically secured audit trail.
+The platform’s primary contribution is its ability to transform operational measurements into cryptographically verifiable evidence, yielding a durable and non-repudiable audit trail.

-# Related Work

-Multi-agent systems (MAS) have long been proposed as a suitable paradigm for distributed monitoring and security enforcement.
-Guemkam et al. [@5931359] describe a trusted MAS architecture for alert detection in financial critical infrastructures, highlighting the benefits of agent autonomy, contextual awareness, and authenticated communications.
-Their work demonstrates that MAS-based architectures can significantly enhance trust and resilience in distributed environments.

-Institution-oriented approaches such as UTOPIA, introduced by Schmitt et al. [@5536694], further emphasize the importance of formal agent organization, norms, and interaction rules.
-These concepts influenced the design philosophy of SCANDALE, particularly in the separation of agent roles and the explicit modeling of responsibilities within the system.

-From a middleware perspective, SPADE 3 represents a major evolution of Python-based MAS platforms.
-Palanca et al. [@9207929] describe how SPADE 3 addresses scalability, lifecycle management, and asynchronous communication using XMPP.
-These features are directly leveraged by SCANDALE to manage large fleets of probes reliably and securely.

 # Introduction: The Imperative for Verifiable System Audits

 In modern cybersecurity and IT operations, the ability to produce verifiable data is of strategic importance.
-Proving that a specific action was taken or that a system was in a particular state at a precise time is critical, especially during incident response, compliance audits, or contractual disputes.
-Without a mechanism for creating tamper-evident records, organizations are left vulnerable to misrepresentation and lack the concrete evidence needed to enforce accountability.
+Proving that a specific action was taken or that a system was in a particular state at a precise time is critical during incident response, compliance audits, regulatory oversight, or contractual disputes.
+In the absence of tamper-evident mechanisms, organizations remain vulnerable to contestation and lack the evidentiary guarantees required to enforce accountability.

-[SCANDALE](https://github.com/scandale-project/scandale) is a novel, open-source platform engineered to create a verifiable and non-repudiable audit trail.
-It provides a comprehensive architecture for collecting data from a network of distributed probes and cryptographically timestamping the results to generate an authoritative "proof of check."
-This ensures that the existence of a given piece of data at a specific time can be proven without question.
+[SCANDALE](https://github.com/scandale-project/scandale) is an open-source platform engineered to address this gap by enabling the creation of verifiable and non-repudiable audit artifacts.
+It provides a comprehensive architecture for collecting data from a network of distributed probes and cryptographically timestamping the resulting artifacts to produce authoritative “proofs of check.”
+These proofs make it possible to demonstrate, without reliance on implicit trust, that a given observation existed at a specific point in time.

 The platform is composed of three primary components:

-* A documented HTTP API featuring a Pub/Sub mechanism for real-time data dissemination.
+* A documented HTTP API featuring a publish–subscribe mechanism for real-time data dissemination.
-* A backend based on the Smart Python Agent Development Environment (SPAD) for deploying and monitoring a network of probes.
+* A backend built on the Smart Python Agent Development Environment (SPADE), responsible for deploying, coordinating, and monitoring distributed probes.
-* A service to timestamp collected data with a third party according to RFC 3161 standards[@rfc3161], providing cryptographic proof.
+* A cryptographic timestamping service that anchors collected data to an external Time-Stamping Authority (TSA) in accordance with RFC 3161 standards [@rfc3161].

-This document provides a detailed examination of the system's architecture, its core mechanisms, and its practical applications in establishing digital trust.
+This paper presents the design principles, architecture, and validation mechanisms of SCANDALE, with a particular focus on how cryptographic timestamping and offline verification enable trust-minimizing, long-term auditability.

+# Related Work

+Multi-agent systems (MAS) have long been proposed as a suitable paradigm for distributed monitoring, coordination, and security enforcement.
+Guemkam et al. [@5931359] describe a trusted MAS architecture for alert detection in financial critical infrastructures, emphasizing agent autonomy, contextual awareness, and authenticated communication channels.
+Their work demonstrates that MAS-based approaches can improve resilience and trust in highly distributed environments.

+Institution-oriented models further formalize agent interactions by introducing explicit roles, norms, and governance structures.
+Schmitt et al. present UTOPIA [@5536694], an institutional framework that highlights the importance of structured agent organizations and rule-based coordination.
+These concepts influenced the design of SCANDALE, particularly in the explicit separation of responsibilities between probes, aggregation components, and verification services.

+From a middleware perspective, SPADE 3 represents a significant evolution of Python-based MAS platforms.
+Palanca et al. [@9207929] describe how SPADE 3 improves scalability, lifecycle management, and asynchronous communication through XMPP.
+SCANDALE directly leverages these capabilities to orchestrate large fleets of probes while preserving secure and reliable message exchange.

+While prior work has addressed distributed monitoring and agent-based coordination, SCANDALE distinguishes itself by integrating cryptographic timestamping as a first-class primitive.
+By anchoring collected observations to RFC 3161-compliant timestamps and enabling offline verification, the platform extends MAS-based monitoring into the domain of non-repudiable, independently verifiable audit evidence.

 # System Architecture and Core Components